Deseret alphabet: Design criticism

 The Deseret alphabet was purposely designed so as to not have ascenders and descenders.
 This was envisioned as a practical benefit for the alphabet in an era of metal type: after many uses, the edges of type sorts become dull, and narrow ascenders and descenders are most prone to this effect.

 While well intentioned, this lack has been described as a "catastrophic" mistake that makes type look "monotonous" and makes all words look alike.
-Some have drawn comparisons between the alphabet and the Old Turkic script, saying that writing in the new alphabet could be mistaken from afar as a Turkish tax list.
+Some have joked that this aesthetic quality could cause the new alphabet to be mistaken from afar for a Turkish tax list.

 The Mormon pioneers were apparently aware of the problems caused by its monotony:

 Other criticism of the design was harsher still.
 In an 18 December 1857 editorial in the Boston Globe, the alphabet was described as being "so arranged and named as to cause the greatest possible annoyance to outsiders" and the design of the letters as "incomprehensible as [...] the hieroglyphics of the [...]
 Egyptians."
-On 4 March 1872, The New York Times called the alphabet "rude, awkward and cumbersome."
+On 4 March 1872, The New York Times called the alphabet "rude, awkward and cumbersome".

 Some modern computer fonts and printed books have attempted to correct this perceived fault: in the books in John Jenkins' Deseret Alphabet Classics series, the font used adds a descender to 𐑉 and 𐐻 and an ascender to 𐐼 and 𐑇 among other tweaks.